 You watched me grow from that little girl with hair down her back with a red little bag to becoming a mum for the first time.
 You all hold a very special place in my heart and always will."

 Lots of love Taylor xxx

-Andrew enjoys a busy social life outside of school; trampolining on a Monday, football on a Tuesday and swimming every other Friday.
-He regularly visits food and drink establishments and generally copes very well with the distractions of the environment.
-Andrew has enjoyed many holidays whilst living at the home, including several week long adventure holidays in the Lake District and school trips.
-Andrew’s family also now feel more confident in their ability to take him on holiday themselves.
+Andrew enjoyed many holidays whilst living at the home, including several week-long adventure holidays in the Lake District and on school trips.
+His family also felt more confident in their ability to take him on holiday themselves.

-Throughout Andrew’s time at Links he has maintained positive and meaningful contact with his family, returning home for overnight visits and every other weekend whenever possible.
+Throughout Andrew’s time at Links he maintained positive and meaningful contact with his family, returning home for overnight visits and every other weekend whenever possible.

-Andrew has matured into a wonderful young man with great promise and potential for growth and development.
+We watched Andrew mature into a wonderful young man, with great promise and bags of potential for growth and development.

 Andrew recently moved to a similar provision locally as an adult.
-The staff team at Links have high hopes for Andrew for the future and believe that with consistency, time and patience he will continue to further develop into adulthood as the young man that we will all be so proud of.
+The staff team at Links have high hopes for Andrew's future and believe that with consistency, time and patience, he will continue to further develop into adulthood as the young man that we are all so proud of.